How to Plan a Solo Gallery Exhibition (With a Dash of Virgo Energy!)

 Step 2: Choose Your Theme or Narrative

 What story are you telling through your exhibition?
 The art itself speaks, but how the pieces are arranged will dictate the journey your audience takes.
 Are you organizing chronologically, by medium, or by theme?
-Having a strong concept or theme will help you curate your pieces, keeping the collection focused and cohesive.
+Having a strong understand of the flow of the room and how people will move through it will help you curate your pieces, keeping the collection focused and cohesive.

 You’ll need to write a summary of your show that speaks to your theme.
 This helps views to approach the work with some understanding of what the exhibition is about.